ess-dmsc/kafka-to-nexus/documentation/status.md

 ## Status messages
 The file-writer will publish regular status messages to the Kafka topic defined for status messages.
+The time between message is defined by the `status-master-interval` configuration parameter.

 The message format is JSON and the whitespace formatting may vary from what is shown here.